Penrith Panthers: 2010 season (brief finals appearance)

-2011–2013 Seasons (Rebuilding the Club)
+2011–2013 seasons (rebuilding the club)

 After a 2010 season where the club went above and beyond expectations, they were looking to starting the new season on a high.
 It wasn't to be, however, when they were thumped by Newcastle at the newly named Centrebet Stadium, 42–8.
 While round 2 went a lot better for the team, beating rivals the Eels at Parramatta Stadium 20–6, the year was marked by inconsistency as they finished 12th on the ladder.

 In 2011, following another terrible start to the season, the Penrith board decided to sever ties with coach Matthew Elliot at season's end.
 On 20 June 2011 he stepped down as coach and that same day Steve Georgallis was appointed caretaker coach for the remainder of the season.
 On 29 June Ivan Cleary was announced as coach for the next 3 seasons, with Georgallis staying as assistant coach for the remainder of the season.

 2012 was again a disappointing year for Penrith, finishing second last with an 8–16 record.
 However, the club discovered some new talent in the form of winger Josh Mansour, a candidate for Rookie of the Year, as well as fullback Lachlan Coote's successful move to five-eighth.

 2013 began poorly for the Penrith; after a first up win against the Canberra Raiders, they went on to lose their next five games.
 However, a more inspired performance against the Parramatta Eels in round 7, where they won 44–12, was a trigger for a strong run; four wins from five games to see Penrith move into the top eight of the competition.
 The four wins included a 12–10 victory over the reigning premiers, Melbourne Storm, and a 64–6 thrashing of the New Zealand Warriors.
 However, after a year with mixed results, Penrith finished in tenth position, one win out of the top eight.
 At the end of the season, the likes of Luke Walsh, Lachlan Coote, Mose Masoe and Brad Tighe departed.

 A playing roster overhaul saw the arrival of big name players such as Jamie Soward, Peter Wallace, Jamal Idris, Tyrone Peachey and Elijah Taylor at Penrith, while Matt Moylan took the vacant fullback role left by the departed Lachlan Coote.

-2014 Season (Big signings paid off)
+2014 season (big signings paid off)

 The 2014 NRL season was a good year for Penrith as they qualified for the finals and made it to the preliminary final before losing to the Bulldogs 18–12.

-2015 Season (Continue Rebuilding Phase)
+2015 season (continued rebuilding phase)

 In the 2015 NRL season, Penrith endured a horror year on the field finishing second last.
 Penrith defeated bottom placed Newcastle in the final game of the season to avoid the wooden spoon.